McLeodMoores/xl4j/docs/excel-introduction.md

 where each the range is converted into a scalar in a different way for each context using the *current* row/column relative to the range.
 Note that if the range does not overlap the current column, the result will be `#VALUE!`

 ### Arrays
-Scalar operations on arrays are treated as matrix style operations where each element is operated on separately.
+Scalar operations on arrays are treated as matrix-style operations where each element is operated on separately.
 Note here that the formulas in B1:B5 are an array formula rather than multiple single formulas.

 |   |  A |        B       |
 |---|----|----------------|